-As we continue into this new century, it seems that we are finally turning the corner on decades of unhealthy living.
-High-calorie diets full of fatty, processed foods are giving way to organic, wholesome foods.
-Years and years of less than healthy dietary decisions have left us with a healthcare crisis that sees over one-third of Americans dealing with obesity and related issues such as diabetes, heart and kidney diseases, and strokes which is costing us billions a year in health care costs and lost work profits.
-If you are one of those who sees this growing crisis and wants to be part of the solution, then naturopathic medicine may be the best field choice for you.
+Continuing into the 21st century, it seems that we are finally turning the corner on decades of unhealthy living.
+High-calorie diets full of fatty, processed foods are giving way to organic, and lower-processed food trends.
+Years of less than optimal dietary decisions have left us with a healthcare crisis that sees over one-third of Americans dealing with obesity and related issues such as diabetes, heart and kidney disease, and stroke, which is costing us billions a year in health care costs and lost work profits.1 If you recognize this crisis and want to be part of the solution, naturopathic medicine may be your calling.

 Another aspect prospective students should be familiar with are the six guiding principles of naturopathic medicine.
-If you have any doubts about whether naturopathic medicine is the right path for you, consider how much you believe these six principles and whether they guide you in your personal beliefs.
+If you have any doubts about whether naturopathic medicine is the right path for you, consider how your personal beliefs align with these principles:

 1. First, do no harm.
 A naturopathic doctor uses the most natural therapies at his or her disposal and avoids more invasive and topic treatments when not medically indicated.